Tomb Raider: Anniversary Controls & Gameplay Notes

 Left Stick + B

-While running, tap Duck to do a somersault.
-When Lara has her guns drawn, run in any direction and tap Duck, and she'll perform an evasive roll.
+While running, tap Crouch to do a somersault.
+When Lara has her guns drawn, run in any direction and tap Crouch, and she'll perform an evasive roll.

 Handsprings, Somersaults & Other Acrobatic Maneuvers